CodeTaste: Can LLMs Generate Human-Level Code Refactorings?

-Notably, all of \gptfivetwo{}, \gptfiveonecodexmini{} and \claudesonnetfourfive{} have high \ifr{} of $89.3\%$, $72.2\%$ and $69.2\%$.
+Notably, all of \gptfivetwo{}, \gptfiveonecodexmini{} and \claudesonnetfourfive{} have high \ifr{} scores of $89.0\%$, $70.4\%$ and $67.0\%$.
 However, the \alignscore{} of the latter two is significantly lower than for \gptfivetwo, since their \pass{} is roughly $30$ percentage-points below \gptfivetwo{}'s $76.0\%$ at $47.0\%$ and $43.0\%$, respectively.
-Thus, while all frontier agents are able to follow detailed and large scale changes, there are large gaps in maintaining code correctness.
-In our case studies, we find that \gptfivetwo{} achieves higher \pass{} rates by applying targeted, individual patches, whereas \claudesonnetfourfive{} runs insensitive search and replace commands.
+Thus, while all frontier agents are able to follow detailed and large-scale changes, there are large gaps in maintaining code correctness.
+In our case studies, we find that \gptfivetwo{} achieves higher \pass{} rates by applying targeted, individual patches, whereas \claudesonnetfourfive{} runs indiscriminate search-and-replace commands.
 While one might suspect that propensity to validate outputs with the test suite might have a strong effect, \gptfivetwo{} actually runs tests less frequently than \claudesonnetfourfive{}.

-\paragraph{Overall high precision} Overall, all models achieve high precision scores.
-With \claudesonnetfourfive{}, \gptfiveonecodexmini{} and \gptfivetwo{} achieving $58.9\%$, $58.5\%$, and $56.2\%$, respectively.
-All of these scores effectively cluster around human precision at $57.5\%$.
-This suggests that when the refactoring intent is clearly specified, frontier agents can limit their changes to the relevant scope without introducing substantial unrelated modifications.
+\paragraph{Overall High Precision} Overall, all agents achieve similar precision scores, with \gptfiveonecodexmini{}, \claudesonnetfourfive{}, and \gptfivetwo{} achieving $50.2\%$, $50.1\%$, and $48.4\%$, respectively.
+These scores effectively cluster around human precision at $48.5\%$.
+This suggests that with clearly specified refactoring intent, frontier agents can keep changes in scope without substantial unrelated modifications.